In this article, we will understand easy ways to configure backup and restore in windows 10.

 7. Decide the location where the restored files are to be saved.

 8. Click Next and select In the following location.

-Once you completed the setup process to recovery, you can access all the files from the destination.
+Once you complete the setup process to recover, you can access all the files from the destination.

 System Image Backup – Advantages and Disadvantages

 System Image Backup is very useful when we back up the full system.
 Your system can be restored to an earlier stage of operation (as at the time of backup) in an easy way.
 It’s very helpful when the PC fails to boot from the hard disk.

 In the system image backup, we can’t schedule the backup process.
 We need to back up manually when needed.
 Also, the file versions are saved at the time of backup, and we can’t retrieve updates after the backup period.

 It is therefore a good practice to back up the System Image at regular intervals at least once every three months.

 As we back up the system image to an external location, there’s no need to attach it to our PC.
 This eliminates the chance of malware infection if anything happens on the PC.

 The Backup and Restore feature allows you to perform a full or individual backup and restore process.
 We can also schedule an automatic backup at our convenience.